 This work originated from a line of work within Facebook Reality Labs which was done in pyTorch.
 The model was converted to Caffe2 using ONNX for real-time processing and was optimized and integrated by Oculus for inclusion in Oculus Lipsync.

 Our new, enhanced accuracy model led us to the realization that a large amount of effort is needed to produce high-quality viseme blendshapes with which to drive expressive avatar facial expressions.
-Our artists and facial pose experts worked together on this problem and produced a new set of viseme reference images which you can find here.
+Our artists and facial pose experts worked together on this problem and produced a new set of viseme reference images which you can find within the engine-specific, viseme reference links above.
 With these reference images we created new facial animation blendshapes for our avatars, and for the demo geometry which you can download here.

 With this release, we give developers the power to drive both live avatars and non-playable characters with state-of-the-art lipsyncing technology.
 This has been achieved by the joint work of research scientists, machine learning engineers, product management, graphic artists, and facial pose experts at Oculus and Facebook Reality Labs.
 We have updated both the Unity plugin, and the demo content which we ship, with the goal of making Oculus Lipsync more powerful, expressive, and easier to use.
 We hope to see developers achieve great things with Oculus Lipsync!